RaVeR76/Bedroom-DJ/README.md

 Talk about the sh1t hitting the fan on that one for a wee newbie like me.
 Truthfully, I couldn't sort it so did a *git reset -- hard orgin/master* which seemed like the best course of action according to the internet.
 I lost everything I had done that day as it went back to the orginal code which was nothing tbh.

-I figured out that it was because I was logging into Gitpod from my Github repository, so therefore opening a new Gitpod workspace each time.
-This created like 3 or 4 workspaces with the same name
+I think I figured out why it happened a few days later, and it was because I was logging into Gitpod from my Github repository, so therefore creating a new Gitpod workspace each time.
+There were like 3 or 4 workspaces with the same name and I must've been working on one different from the origin.
+Anyway, that's my theory & I'm sticking to it.
+(it never happened again anyway and I deleted the additional workspaces in my Gitpod)

+**Bug 2 Or Not 2 Bug ....
+That Is The Question ....**

+In my Top 10 section I was looking to add iframes that played upon selection.
+I made this happen by using the **embed** selection from the share menu within the tunes youtube page.
+I just copied the link part and pasted this into each link in my html because I was using one iframe to play them all.

+Although I could get them to autoplay the tunes, they were always muted.
+I tried various options and methods, looking into YouTubes API for answers.
+Unfortunately as of 2018 the [Autoplay Policy Changed](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) and you could only autoplay now when muted.
+There are some exceptions when this will work unmuted but this depends on the *the user* clicking on the links and *their settings.
+You can read about it in the previous link.

+**Bug 3**

+I used a table for listing my About Me classification questions and answers because I thought this was the best way to display it and maintain vertically straight alignment.

+Wrong ... on smaller screens it was all over the place and looked awful.
+My mentor suggested just using rows, columns and divs, so I looked at some Bootstrap tutorials and best practices for this online for enlightenment.

 # Deployment

 # Credits